*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Some of these creatures also die due to poison and gin traps that are intended to deter other animals.
 This brutality has been questioned in recent years, as a number of animal activists have sought legislation that protects these amazing creatures.

-Thoughts About Classifying Animals As Endangered
+Thoughts About Classifying Animals as

 The International Union for Conservation of Nature (IUCN) is one of the most trusted organizations when it comes to determining the conservation status of animals.